Spike Milligan: Television

 In early 1969, Milligan starred in brownface in the situation comedy Curry and Chips, created and written by Johnny Speight and featuring Milligan's old friend and colleague Eric Sykes.
-Curry and Chips set out to satirise racist attitudes in Britain in a similar vein to Speight's earlier creation, the hugely successful Till Death Us Do Part, with Milligan 'browning up' to play Kevin O'Grady, a half-Pakistani–half-Irish factory worker.
-The series generated numerous complaints, because of its frequent use of racist epithets and 'bad language'—one viewer reportedly complained of counting 59 uses of the word "bloody" in one episode—and it was cancelled on the orders of the Independent Broadcasting Authority after only six episodes.
-Milligan was also involved in the ill-fated programme The Melting Pot.
+Curry and Chips set out to satirise racist attitudes in Britain in a similar vein to Speight's earlier creation, the hugely successful Till Death Us Do Part, with Milligan "browning up" to play Kevin O'Grady, a half-Pakistani–half-Irish factory worker.
+Milligan was also involved in the programme The Melting Pot.

 Director John Goldschmidt's film The Other Spike dramatised Milligan's nervous breakdown in a film for Granada Television, for which Milligan wrote the screenplay and in which he played himself.
 Later that year, he was commissioned by the BBC to write and star in Q5, the first in the innovative Q...
-TV series, acknowledged as an important precursor to Monty Python's Flying Circus, which premiered several months later.
+TV series, acknowledged as an important forerunner to Monty Python's Flying Circus, which premiered several months later.
 There was a hiatus of several years, before the BBC commissioned Q6 in 1975.
 Q7 appeared in 1977, Q8 in 1978, Q9 in 1980 and There's a Lot of It About in 1982.
-Milligan later complained of the BBC's cold attitude towards the series and stated that he would have made more programmes, had he been given the opportunity.
-A number of episodes of the earlier "Q" series are missing, presumed wiped.

 Milligan's daughter, Laura, conceived and co-wrote an animated series called The Ratties (1987).
 Milligan narrated the 26 five-minute episodes.
-He later voiced the highly successful animated series Wolves, Witches and Giants, which aired on ITV from 1995 to 1998.
-The series was written by Ed Welch, who had previously appeared in the Q series, and collaborated with Spike on several audio productions produced and directed by Simon & Sara Bor.
-Wolves, Witches and Giants was broadcast in more than 100 territories, including Britain and the United States.
+He later voiced the animated series Wolves, Witches and Giants, which aired on ITV from 1995 to 1998.